 The PhD program is open to qualified students who have previously specialized in earth sciences, physics, chemistry, biology, environmental science, soil science, mathematics or engineering.
 Both students with traditional degrees in geoscience areas and those with diverse academic backgrounds regularly enroll in our program because of the inherently interdisciplinary nature of our field.
-Doctoral education has a strong research emphasis that begins immediately upon arrival and emphasizes modern, quantitative approaches to studying earth, planetary, and environmental systems.
+Doctoral education has a strong research emphasis that begins immediately upon arrival and that emphasizes modern, quantitative approaches to studying Earth, planetary, and environmental systems.
 Graduate research may involve field and laboratory studies as well as theory and advanced computation.
 Students earn the AM degree during the first phase of the PhD program; the department generally does not admit students for a terminal AM degree.
-After degree completion our graduates go on to careers in academia, research laboratories, government agencies and the private sector, serving as leaders in the field of earth and planetary sciences.
+After degree completion, our graduates go on to careers in academia, research laboratories, government agencies and the private sector, serving as leaders in the field of earth and planetary sciences.

 The degree requirements for a PhD in Earth and Planetary Sciences are intended to ensure that all students develop independence and originality of thought and that they acquire knowledge of sufficient breadth and depth to be scientific leaders in the field.
 Students are required to complete eight courses, five of which must be taken in the Department of Earth and Planetary Sciences.
 Students entering with an AM degree in a closely related field may waive two of these course requirements if approved by the faculty.